interactive-fiction-class/interactive-fiction-class.github.io/lecture_notes/01-text-adventures/01-text-adventures.md

 ### Modern era

 After the decline of the commercial interactive fiction market in the 1990s, an online community eventually formed around the medium.
 In 1987, the Usenet newsgroup rec.arts.int-fiction was created, and was soon followed by rec.games.int-fiction.
 By custom, the topic of rec.arts.int-fiction is interactive fiction authorship and programming, while rec.games.int-fiction encompasses topics related to playing interactive fiction games, such as hint requests and game reviews.
-As of late 2011, discussions between writers have mostly moved from rec.arts.int-fiction to the Interactive Fiction Community Forum.[22]
+As of late 2011, discussions between writers have mostly moved from rec.arts.int-fiction to the Interactive Fiction Community Forum.

 One of the most important early developments was the reverse-engineering of Infocom's Z-Code format and Z-Machine virtual machine in 1987 by a group of enthusiasts called the InfoTaskForce and the subsequent development of an interpreter for Z-Code story files.
 As a result, it became possible to play Infocom's work on modern computers.